 Jamie can choose to act differently to get his life back on track.
 He can stop telling himself negative stories about the accident and its impact on his life.

 And he can create new, more hopeful stories about his future.
 That way, he’ll stop holding grudges from the past.
 Because those grudges are stopping him living now, in the present.

-Jamie notes how long he spends on replays
+Jamie notes how much he replays the past

 Jamie decides to add up how long he spends thinking about Peter and the accident.
 He’s horrified that he spends four hours every day ruminating.
 Then he loses even more time questioning why this happened to him.

 Do either of these things improve his life?
 He decides he can use this time to create a better life for himself.
 For instance: